-While this may seem like extraordinary lead time, prospective MBA students need first to consider how long it may take them to prepare for the GMAT.
+While this may seem like an extraordinary lead time, prospective MBA students need first to consider how long it may take them to prepare for the GMAT.
 Preparing for the GMAT alone can take a year, especially for those who are fully employed.
 What’s more, essay writing for candidates applying to ten or more schools can also require several months.

 Without careful planning, it is easy for applications to pile up and collide.
 The vast majority of students will apply to several programs.
-What this means is that under deadline pressure a zero-sum game ensues, where time spent completing one application can take time away from another one, which, in the most desperate cases, can lead to errors or omissions that can quickly disqualify their candidacy at both schools.
-No graduate school applicant ever wants to subject themselves to such intense, yet avoidable stress.
+What this means is that under deadline pressure, a zero-sum game ensues, where time spent completing one application can take time away from another one, which, in the most desperate cases, can lead to errors or omissions that can quickly disqualify their candidacy at both schools.
+No graduate school applicant ever wants to subject themselves to such intense yet avoidable stress.

 Overall, advance knowledge and preparation can prevent error-triggered disqualifications.